linuxcaffe/tw-alias-candy/README.md

 # tw-alias-candy
 _A few "cute" alias configs, and associated scripts, for common taskwarrior commands_

 This is a collection of command-line candy, using task's command-aliases (short configuration switches) and taking advantage of cracks in the syntax (things that the tw parser will allow).
-Using more than one of these shortcuts, in the same command string, won't work.

 I've found them to be real handy and Mostly Harmless.